When do I need a Building Permit?

 Permits and inspections for electrical and gas are administrated by the BC Safety Authority.

-If the project is a relatively small project, such as a deck, garage/workshop or a small addition to existing structure, the plans do not need to be drawn by an Architect but the plans must be drawn to scale and should be as complete as possible to reflect the scope of construction and consistent with current BC Building Code requirements.
+If the project is a relatively small project, such as a deck, garage/workshop or a small addition to existing structure, the plans do not need to be professionally drawn but they must be drawn to scale and should be as complete as possible to reflect the scope of construction and consistent with current BC Building Code requirements.
 See "To Obtain a Building Permit".

 How much does a Building Permit cost?

-Modular/manufactured homes are calclated at 50% of the value in Table A-1 of Schedule 2 (below).
+Mobile/modular/manufactured homes are calculated at 50% or 70% of the value in Table A-1 of Schedule 2 (below).

 Plumbing Permit is $10 per fixture plus $100 fee when issued separately from a building permit.

-Building Permit Fees are as set out in Schedule_2_Bylaw_2619.
+Building Permit Fees are as set out in Fees & Charges Bylaw 2680.

 How long does it take to process a Permit and when is it issued?